-Scheduled to open to the public on June 15, 2009, the northwest extension of the LRT system will stretch to just past the intersection of Crowchild Trail NW and Nose Hill Drive NW (adjacent to the Crowfoot Towne Centre and Scenic Acres).
-The addition of a new LRT station has lead to the construction of interchanges on Crowchild Trail at Sarcee Trail NW and also at Nosehill Drive NW.
-Connected to the new station will be two new Park and Ride lots on the north and south sides of Crowchild Trail, capable of holding 1,350 cars altogether.
-A vehicle bridge and pedestrian bridge have been constructed, linking the north and south Park and Rides.
+Opened on June 15, 2009, the northwest extension of the LRT system stretches to just past the intersection of Crowchild Trail NW and Nose Hill Drive NW (adjacent to the Crowfoot Towne Centre and Scenic Acres).
+Two Park and Ride lots on the north and south sides of Crowchild Trail service the station, capable of holding 1,350 cars altogether.
 Residents of Scenic Acres and Arbour Lake will enjoy the close proximity of the station and properties located within the 800 metre radius of the station can anticipate a 10% - 20% premium in their values.
 Communities slightly further out (approximately three kilometers away) such as Hawkwood, Ranchlands and Silver Springs to the east and Tuscany, Royal Oak and Rocky Ridge to the west will also enjoy the close proximity to the station, given the Park and Ride complex.